stat545ubc-2021/collaborative-group6/README.md

 💻**Overview** 💻

 Milestone 1 is collaborative project which is an essential part part of the course and a learning tool.
-The aim is to create a Git repository file and collaborate with teammates to work on the Git workflow.
+The aim is to create a GitHub repository and collaborate with teammates to work on the GitHub workflow.
 To efficiently complete this project, teammates will delegate tasks to each other.
-The discussion about project files will be done by writing Git issues.
-Each member will be mention another member in the issue so that it gets reviewed easily (for eg: issue raised by Sudha will be reviewed by @maira1220)
+The discussion about project files will be done by writing GitHub issues.
+Each member will mention another member in the issue so that it gets reviewed easily (for eg: issue raised by Sudha will be reviewed by @maira1220)

 |📁**Files in the repository**📂| 👧Teammates👧|
 |:------:|:-----:|